PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Introduction

 Evidenced by extensive experiments, \name{} can successfully distinguish all Trojan and benign agents across different types of agents and competitive environments.
 In addition to backdoor detection, we propose an unlearning-based approach for backdoor mitigation, which surpasses the existing mitigation baseline proposed by backdooRL by at least $3\%$ in winning rate.
 We also evaluate the robustness of \name{} under several practical scenarios, \eg, dynamic trigger lengths, environment randomization, \textit{etc}.

-\textbf{Contributions.} We summarize our contributions as below: \begin{enumerate} \itemsep{0em} \item To the best of our knowledge, we are the first to propose the \textit{RL backdoor defense} problem for competitive reinforcement learning environments. \item We reveal the existence of \textit{pseudo triggers} and the \textit{smooth degradation property} of the Trojan agents, \textit{i.e.}, they already degenerate when they see approximated triggers and becomes worst with the exact trigger. \item We propose a simple yet effective backdoor detection approach \name{} using policy optimization with a reversed cumulative reward of the Trojan agent on a parallelism of multiple randomized environments.
-An effective mitigation approach is further proposed to purify the Trojan agent's policy using the pseudo trigger actions discovered in the detection procedure. \item We evaluate \name{} across different types of agents, environments and complex attack variants.
-The results suggest that \name{} is effective against backdoor attack in reinforcement learning.
+\fakeparagraph{Contributions.} We summarize our contributions as below \begin{enumerate} \itemsep{0em} \item We propose a simple yet effective backdoor detection approach \name{} using policy optimization with a reversed cumulative reward of the Trojan agent on a parallelism of multiple randomized environments.
+To our best knowledge, we are the first to propose the \textit{RL backdoor defense} problem and provide an effective solution to this problem for CRL. \item We further propose an effective unlearning-based mitigation approach to purify the Trojan agent's policy using the discovered pseudo trigger actions. \item Finally, we evaluate \name{} across different types of agents, environments, complex attack variants and adaptive attacks.
+The results suggest that \name{} is effective and robust against backdoor attacks for CRL.

 \end{enumerate}